 As a music author or publisher, you are also entitled to royalties when your works are performed abroad.
-This requires that the Teosto sister organisation in the country in question is informed of the performance.
+This requires that the Teosto partner organisation in the country in question is informed of the performance.
 When you are performing abroad, ensure that the event organiser delivers your performance information to the local copyright organisation.

 Be sure to report performances abroad